Tracing the Cultures of Hispanic Americans

 Audio and Video Resources

 You can listen to Scholastic’s “Celebrating Hispanic and Latine Heritage Month” here.
 In this Scholastic Reads episode, host Suzanne McCabe interviews beloved authors and illustrators including Sonia Manzano, author of Becoming Maria: Love and Chaos in the South Bronx; Pam Muñoz Ryan, author of Esperanza Rising and Mañanaland; and author Justin A. Reynolds and illustrator Pablo Leon, creators of the graphic novel, Miles Morales: Shock Waves.
-Scholastic also offers A Month of Ideas for Celebrating Hispanic Heritage for middle grades classes.
+Scholastic also offers A Month of Ideas for Celebrating Hispanic Heritage centering on books for middle grades classes.

 StoryCorps, the podcast series heard on NPR, hosted by the Library of Congress, and now offering animated videos, hosts several podcasts and videos presenting experiences and attitudes of Hispanic and Latinx Americans in its Historia collection, including Mi Abuela Panchita.